 Setting up the team for success

 Setting expectations and performance metrics upfront will help the team know what is expected of them – how they should prioritise responding to social media posts, how quickly a post should be answered and when they should escalate an issue – this will prevent the team (especially those members who already have heavy workloads) from feeling overwhelmed.

-Finding a system to ensure good communication is vital if social media customer care is to be of consistently high quality across the business.
+Finding a system to ensure good communication is vital if social media customer service is to be of consistently high quality across the business.

 Take the time to map out a process for responses.
 Here are guiding questions to answer:

-Getting the tech right to support the team
+Getting the technology right to support the team